Victorspy-web/ghana_regions_api/README.md

 # Ghana Regions Names Api

-This api is used to list all regions in ghana
+This api is used to get the list of regions in ghana

 ## Getting Started